krishabbashyal/firebase-task-manager/README.md

+Repo for first version of the mosaic application

 # Welcome to Mosaic: Your Ultimate Task Management Tool

 Mosaic is a powerful software designed to facilitate the systematic deconstruction and management of tasks necessary for successfully completing projects or assignments, whether pursued individually or collaboratively within a team.